bqworks/accordion-slider-jquery/docs/api.md

 ## 3. Callbacks ##

 Callbacks (or events) are used to detect when certain actions take place.
-The callbacks can be added when the accordion is instantiated or at a later time.
+The callbacks can be added when the accordion is instantiated, or at a later time.

 *Examples:*